tjd1234/cmpt383summer2022/docs/languages/go/interfaceDemo.md

 }
 ```

-A type is said to implement an interface if it has methods for all the methods
+A type is said to *implement* an interface if it has methods for all the
-listed in it.
-So a type implements `Stringer` if it implements a method that
+methods listed in it.
+So a type `T` implements `Stringer` if it implements a
-looks like this:
+method that looks like this:

 ```go
 func (this T) String() string {